 If an intern has an interest in gaining experience working with a specific clinical issue, they may provide services addressing that issue.
 An intern could request to see clients presenting with these types of concerns, as well as co-facilitate a group focused on the issue.
 In addition, an intern could develop a liaison relationship with other campus units providing related services.
 Finally, an intern may provide consultation and outreach services on the topic.
-Examples of clinical issues are depression, substance abuse, trauma, sexual assault, acculturation, and adjustment issues.
+Examples of clinical issues are depression, substance abuse, trauma and/or sexual assault history, acculturation, and adjustment issues.